 - Administrator accounts with at least read rights can export a user list.

-- If you do not have an administrator account, you need to ask your IMAP host to provide you with a complete user list, in CSV file format.
+- If you do not have an administrator account, you will need to ask your IMAP host to provide you with a complete user list, in CSV file format.

 Prepare the Destination Environment

-- Below is an example PowerShell script which grants full access rights to an account called MigrationWiz.
+Ask the Hosted Exchange Provider to create an account for migration purposes (e.g., named MigrationWiz) and grant full access rights to each mailbox, by running this PowerShell script against the newly created account.
 Your Hosted Exchange provider needs to change the user to match your admin account before running the script.

 Get-Mailbox -ResultSize Unlimited | Add-MailboxPermission -AccessRights FullAccess -User MigrationWiz

 If you do not provide an admin account when setting up your Destination endpoint, it will be necessary to provide SMTP email addresses, login names, and passwords when adding Destination users to your MigrationWiz project.
 If you do provide an admin account, you only need to provide the SMTP email addresses.

 Some Hosted Exchange providers allow this access to be granted via their web portal.
 In this case, you could log in to each mailbox via their portal and then grant the migration account (e.g., MigrationWiz) to have read/write access to each mailbox.
 This is laborious and time-consuming, and so it is preferred that the Hosted Exchange provider run the PowerShell script above, particularly if you have a large number of users.

 Some Hosted Exchange Providers will not grant this access.
 If that is the case, then you can request credentials from your end users during the migration.